Great Fences of Australia

 Since 1983, in addition to his work on and about the violin, Jon Rose has been bowing and recording the music of Fences worldwide.
 A wide range of music can be coaxed from these ubiquitous landmarks.

-Other fence projects such as MUSIC FROM 4 FENCES (with The Kronos String Quartet), FENCES OF ISRAEL, THE SYDNEY FENCE, THE FINLAND FENCE, THE MEXICO-USA BORDER FENCE, THE WOGARNO FENCE, THE WHITE CLIFFS FENCE, THE EXMOUTH COMMUNITY FENCE, and not forgetting THE FENCE, have also been documented.
+Other fence projects such as MUSIC FROM 4 FENCES (with The Kronos String Quartet), FENCES OF ISRAEL, THE SYDNEY FENCE, THE FINLAND FENCE, THE MEXICO-USA BORDER FENCE, THE WOGARNO FENCE, THE WHITE CLIFFS FENCE, THE ANNA CREEK FENCE, THE STRZELECKI FENCE (complete with commentary), THE EXMOUTH COMMUNITY FENCE, THE LARAPINTA FENCE, and not forgetting THE FENCE, have also been documented.

 The project GREAT FENCES OF AUSTRALIA maps the vast spaces of Australia.
-Since 2002, violinists Jon Rose and Hollis Taylor have travelled 35,000 kilometres playing and recording the unique sounds of hundreds of fences in every state and territory of the fifth continent, including the well-known 'Dog Fence' and 'Rabbit-Proof Fences'.
-Along with this video and audio material, the lives and histories of the people who build, look after or use the fences has also been documented.
+In 2002-5, violinists Jon Rose and Hollis Taylor travelled 35,000 kilometres playing and recording the unique sounds of hundreds of fences in every state and territory of the fifth continent, including the well-known 'Dog Fence' and 'Rabbit-Proof Fences'.
+Along with this video and audio material, the lives and histories of the people who build, maintain or use the fences has also been documented in the Book and DVD Post Impressions.

 The Great Fences Project was invited to Berlin's principle new music festival - Maerzmusik for 2008.